Phoenix616/TFT-Overlay-Java/README.md

 - Does not work when LoL is in fullscreen.
 Use **windowed** or **borderless** mode!
 - Tooltips only show when the overlay is focused.
 That's a Java Swing issue to which I'll eventually add a workaround by using custom tooltips.
-- First startup every day takes a while to fetch data.
-Either deal with it or set `this-prevents-any-updates` to `true` in the `cache/data/chache.propeties` file.

 ## Downloads